dkbrookie/Monitoring/Active Directory/Best_Practice_List.md

 #### Output

-If the `Library.Users` script is enforced for the client and handling local admin users
+If the `Library.Users` script is enforced for the client handling local admin users, and there's no GPOs linked to OUs that have local admin permissions defined

 - STATUS: `1`
 - REMEDIATED `1`
+- TEXT OUTPUT: NULL

-If the `Library.Users` script is NOT enforced for the client
+If the `Library.Users` script is enforced for the client handling local admin users, but there is a GPO linked to an OU with local admin controls configured

+- STATUS: `3`
+- REMEDIATED: `1`
+- TEXT OUTPUT: All GPO names that are defining local admin polic that are linked to an OU

+If the `Library.Users` script is not enforced for any reason

 - STATUS: `2`
 - REMEDIATED: `0`
+- TEXT OUTUPUT: `The Library.Users script is not enforced`

 ### No Non-Expiring Passwords